 Communication is everything.

-The golden rule of hair color is making sure your colorist understands exactly what you want before ever sitting down in the chair.
+The golden rule of hair color is ensuring your colorist understands exactly what you want before sitting in the chair.
 The consultation period most salons require isn’t just a formality.
 Your professional wants to know what kind of hair maintenance you’re willing to do, what shades you like, and what your favorite celebrity’s hair color is.
 (We’re mostly kidding on that last one.)

 Do your research to find a stylist with experience applying the kind of highlights you’d like on clients with similar hair colors to yours.
 Check social media for photographic evidence of their previous work.
-Finally, download a few inspirational images to help your colorist understand what you want.
+Finally, download a few inspirational images to help your colorist understand what you want (more on that below!).